backdrop-contrib/flickr/README.txt

 --------------------------------------
 Colorbox, Lightbox (use the dev version) or alike.
 Leave these fields empty to link directly to the Flickr photo page instead of opening the bigger version of the image.
-It also omits the caption in that case.
-This is only done to not alter the behaviour on previous installs of the Flickr module.
-The best way of giving attribution is by using a full version of the caption (default settings).
+The best way of giving attribution is by using a full version of the caption (default settings + license info).

 class
 -----